 After breakfast, we drive to Madurai.
 On the way, we stop to sample Tiruchirapalli (Trichy), a town deeply immersed in Hindu religion and home to some outstanding Dravidian temple architecture.
 Our tour begins with a visit to the Rock Fort Temple, the maze of the Mathurubhuteshwar Shrine and other vibrant local temples, followed by a visit to local villages to immerse ourselves in the rural life of Southern India.
 On arrival in Madurai, we are met by our local host and then check in to the hotel.

-Overnight: Hotel in Madurai (2 nights) (B)
+Overnight: Heritage Madurai (Boutique Hotel), Madurai (2 nights) (B)

 Day 06: Madurai

 Following breakfast, we drive to Madurai, the second largest city in Tamil Nadu.
 At the heart of this 2,500-year-old city is Meenakshi Amman Temple, a Dravidian-style complex that includes 14 gopurams (gateway towers) and two shining golden shrines.
 Each aspect of the temple is intricately carved, and the entire complex boasts an estimated 33,000 sculptures.
 The temple is a significant symbol of the Tamil people, and though the current reconstruction was built in the 1600s, references to the temple can be found in Tamil literature that is thousands of years old.
 (B)